June 1-8, 2017

 Our program has been founded in collaboration with the prestigious London Conducting Workshop.
 We offer conductors of all ages the opportunity to reflect, discuss and refine their podium experiences with veteran mentor conductors.

-The New York Conducting Workshop will be held at the Adelphi University Performing Arts Center (AUPAC) in Long Island on June 1-7 as follows:
+The New York Conducting Workshop will be held at the Adelphi University Performing Arts Center (AUPAC) in Long Island on June 1-6, with concert at Carnegie Hall on June 8th as follows:

-- Concert(s), June 7th at AUPAC & June 8th at Carnegie Hall’s Weill Hall
+- Dress Rehearsal & Concert, June 8th at Carnegie Hall’s Weill Hall

 All candidates, participants and auditors, are required to attend all events.
 Exact times of sessions will be shared via email with all confirmed candidates.
 Complimentary tickets for all conductors (both participants and auditors) will be given for both concerts above.